nombrekeff/cardboard-js/README.md

 * **CSS in JS**: You can create `style` tags, and write the CSS directly as a JS obejct.
 * **Typed**: Cardboard aims to be 100% typed, meaning it will suggest any suggestable properties, methods, etc...(i.e. style `properties`, etc...)

-Cardboard offers all of this in a very small package, and with a very simple API.
+Cardboard offers all of this in a very small package with a very simple API.
 As it is plain JS it's possible to learn in a very short amount of time.
 And you can build apps very fast when you get the hang of it.
 It can be used both in JavaScript and TypeScript.

-It's similar in philosphy to [VanJS](https://vanjs.org/) but with another flavor and with a few differences.
+> It's similar in philosphy to [VanJS](https://vanjs.org/) but with another flavor and with a few differences.
+> If you need a more stable framework similar to this, go check them out.
+But remeber to come back in a while when Cardboard is more stable :P

 ### Who's this for?

-If you don't like writing HTML like me, or need a simple and lightweight framework that can do most things that bigger frameworks can do, Cardboard might be for you!
+If you don't like writing HTML, like me.
+Or need a simple and lightweight framework that can do most things that bigger frameworks can do with a smaller footprint, Cardboard might be for you!
 Cardboard can be used to build anything from a static page, to more advanced apps like dashboards.

 It's perfect for when you want to create a very small page where you need a reactive framework and you need to create it fast.
 But it should be able to create anything.

 ### Getting Started

 Install package:

 ```